 Tips for Making an Artist Signature

-Now that you’ve got some best practices for signing various pieces of art, let’s take a look at tips on creating an artist signature.
+Now that you’ve got some best practices for signing various art pieces let’s take a look at tips on creating an artist signature.

 1. Make Sure It’s Legible